suadtalafha/reading-notes/read29.md

 # Summary
 ## Tables& Forms

-* In addition to the CSS p XX roperties covered in other chapters which work with the contents of all elements, there are several others that are specifically used to control the appearance of lists, tables, and forms.
+* In addition to the CSS  properties covered in other chapters which work with the contents of all elements, there are several others that are specifically used to control the appearance of lists, tables, and forms.